SergiyKochenko/E-Shop/README.md

 # DevOps Coursework assignment 1 - E-Shop eCommerce Webstore

-This repository contains the source code for the E-Shop eCommerce website, a full stack web application developed as a portfolio project for The ATU - Donegal.
+This repository contains the source code for the E-Shop eCommerce website, a full-stack web application developed as a portfolio project.
 The website can be viewed at (https://e-commerce-web-shop.onrender.com).

 # Overview